haskell-distributed/distributed-process/tutorials/ch-tutorial4.md

 task server with the following characteristics

 * requests to enqueue a task are handled immediately
-* callers will block until the task completes (or fails)
+* callers however, are blocked until the task completes (or fails)
 * an upper bound is placed on the number of concurrent running tasks

-Once the upper bound is reached, tasks will be queued up for later execution, and only when we drop below the limit will tasks be taken from the backlog and executed.
+Once the upper bound is reached, tasks will be queued up for later execution.
+Only when we drop below this limit will tasks be taken from the backlog and executed.

-`ManagedProcess` provides a basic protocol for *server-like* processes such as this, based on the synchronous `call` and asynchronous `cast` functions used by code we provide to client clients and matching *handler* functions in the process itself, for which there is a similar API on the *server*.
-Although `call` is a synchronous protocol, communication with the *server process* is out of band, both from the client and the server's point of view.
-The server implementation chooses whether to reply to a call request immediately, or defer its reply until a later stage and go back to receiving other messages in the meanwhile.
+`ManagedProcess` provides a basic protocol for *server-like* processes such as this, based on the synchronous `call` and asynchronous `cast` functions.
+We use these to determine client behaviour, and matching *handler* functions are set up in the process itself, to process the requests and (if required) replies.
+This style of programming will already be familiar if you've used some combination of `send` in your clients and the `receive [ match ... ]` family of functions to write your servers.
+The primary difference here, is that the choice of when to return to (potentially blocking on) the server's mailbox is taken out of the programmer's hands, leaving the implementor to worry only about the logic to be applied once a message of one type or another is received.

 ### Implementing the client